SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/readings.md

 ### `list`

-Gets last values for all metering sensors, state values and counters.
+Gets last values for all sensors, state values and counters.

 #### Parameters